An art even blacker than software cost estimation

 The "data scientist" title has arisen because we often find that people who are "data analysts" and "statisticians" don't have all the skills to maximize the value of their talents.

-For instance, a data scientist typically works in an organization that has software development and a production system.
-The . . .
+For instance, a data scientist typically works in an organization that has software development and a production . . .